cyberus-technology/guest-tests/src/tests/README.md

 # Guest Tests

-Every subfolder is a small test kernel that tests a specific property of our system.
+Every sub-folder contains the files for a small test kernel that tests a specific and isolated aspect of the hardware, just like an operating system would use it.

-Guest test execution can be configured using `sotest.toml` files.
-Available settings are:
-- `cacheable`: Test results should be cached when no test input changed
-- `extraTags`: A list of required SoTest machine tags to add for this test
-- `hardware_independent`: Test has no variability on different hardware (default is false)
+## `properties.toml` files

+The `properties.toml` file next to each test contains a subset of the meta attributes of that test.
+Please refer to the [top-level README](/README.md) for further explanation.